laravel/head/README.md

 ## Livewire

-Livewire applications can use the same `@head` directive in their document layout.
-During `wire:navigate` visits, Livewire requests the next document and Laravel Head resolves metadata for that route before the response is returned:
+Livewire applications use the same `@head` directive in their document layout:

 ```blade
 <head>